Bill Anderson: Musical styles

 Anderson also created a musical style as a recording artist.
 After signing with Decca Records, he was given the nickname of "Whisperin' Bill Anderson", due to his soft-spoken vocal performance.
-Writer and critic Kurt Wolff has commented on his "whispering" vocal style.
+Writer and critic Kurt Wolff has commented on this "whispering" vocal style.
 Wolff also noted that many of his recordings included a combination of both "singing and recitation".
-Steve Huey of Allmusic called his voice "airy" and "gentle".
+Steve Huey of Allmusic calls Anderson's voice "airy" and "gentle".
 Stephen L. Betts of Rolling Stone commented that Anderson continues to demonstrate a whispering quality into his current work.
 In 2020, Betts stated that Anderson's vocal style "remains subdued in the present".

 Legacy and honors

 Writers and music critics have considered Anderson one of country music's most significant songwriters.
 Steve Huey of AllMusic called him "one of the most successful songwriters in country music history".
 Ken Burns of PBS called him an "acclaimed singer-songwriter".
 In 2019, The Boot further commented on Anderson's legacy: "In fact, one of the most impressive things about Anderson is his versatility: He's the soft voice behind many classic country songs, but he's also the writer or co-writer of plenty of your current favorites."
 Kevin John Coyne of Country Universe cited Anderson's songwriting as the center of his legacy: "It's been Bill Anderson's songwriting that's kept him topping the country charts for decades longer than even his most successful contemporaries."

 In 1975, Anderson was inducted into the Nashville Songwriters Hall of Fame.
 In 2001, he was inducted into the Country Music Hall of Fame.
-In November 2002, BMI named him its first country songwriting icon, placing him alongside R&B artists Little Richard, Chuck Berry, Bo Diddley and James Brown as the only recipients of that award.
+In November 2002, BMI named him its first country songwriting icon, placing him alongside R&B artists Little Richard, Chuck Berry, Bo Diddley, and James Brown as the only recipients of that award.
 In 2018, he was inducted into the Songwriters Hall of Fame, along with Alan Jackson and John Mellencamp.
 Anderson has also been placed on several lists of country music's top writers and performers.
 In 2008, he was ranked 27th on Country Universes list of the "100 Greatest Men of Country Music".
 He was ranked among the "100 Greatest Country Artists of All Time" in a 2017 list compiled by Rolling Stone.